1.0 Introduction

 Hover over any segment at any level in the hierarchy to highlight its association with the parent and root nodes, along with the total count of PQC-vulnerable or PQC-safe services or resources, if available.

-For example, you can view the number of on-premises services that are vulnerable.
+For example, you can view the number of on-premises resources that are quantum safe.

 Select any root or parent node at any level within the hierarchy to view the chart specific to that parent node.